 Aissulu Kadyrzhanova | Symbiotic Drift

-She trained at the Surikov Moscow State Fine Arts Institute and holds an MFA from Tyler School of Art, Temple University.
-Her work has been presented in solo exhibitions at PII Gallery (Philadelphia, 2021, 2025), Zephirin Giannetta Gallery (Ardmore, 2024), and NoBa Art Space (Bala Cynwyd, 2018), as well as in international group shows in Kazakhstan and Russia.
-She was a resident artist at the Asian Arts Initiative Pearl Street Residency in Philadelphia (2016–2017).
+Based in Philadelphia, she received her BFA in Painting from the Surikov Moscow State Fine Arts Institute and holds an MFA from Tyler School of Art at Temple University.
+Her work has been presented in solo exhibitions at PII Gallery (Philadelphia, 2021, 2025), Zephirin Giannetta Gallery (Ardmore, 2024), and NoBa Art Space (Bala Cynwyd, 2018), as well as in international group exhibitions in Kazakhstan and Russia.
+She was an artist-in-residence at the Asian Arts Initiative’s Pearl Street Residency in Philadelphia (2016–2017).

 instagram: @aissulu_kadyrzhan